Marginal treatment effects in the absence of instrumental variables: Empirical application

-In the first step, we nonparametrically regress the treatment variable (Head Start) on the covariates to generate propensity scores for the sample, by employing the kernel estimation method in (\ref{PSfunction}) and (\ref{PSi}) with the rule-of-thumb bandwidth.
-Figure \ref{Fig:CommomSupport} plots the frequency distribution of the estimated propensity score by treatment status.
+We next turn to the estimation.
+In the first step, we nonparametrically regress the treatment variable (Head Start) on all of the covariates to generate propensity scores for the sample, by employing the kernel estimation method in (\ref{PSfunction}) with the Gaussian kernel and the rule-of-thumb bandwidth as given in Table \ref{table:implement}.
+Figure \ref {Fig:CommomSupport} plots the frequency distribution of the estimated propensity score by treatment status.
 The figure shows that the propensity score in our sample follows a bimodal distribution, with the main peak being at approximately 0.5 for the participants and approximately 0.1 for the nonparticipants.
-To reduce the potential impact of outliers, we trim the observations of the 1\% smallest and 1\% largest propensity scores in the second-step estimation.
+To reduce the potential impact of outliers, we trim the observations of the 1\% smallest and 1\% largest propensity scores in the following steps.
 This trimming leads to a common support ranging from 0 to 0.6, as indicated by the two dashed vertical lines.

-Note that only one continuous covariate exists in our data, that is, family income in 1978.
-Thus, we invoke Assumption NL1, which requires the propensity score to be a nonmonotonic function of the continuous covariate, given certain values of the discrete covariates.
-To verify Assumption NL1, we estimate the propensity score as a univariate function of family income in 1978 by using the largest data cell (32 years old, male, white race, parental education being high school or lower), with 175 observations, and plot it in Figure \ref{Fig:AssumptionNL1}.
-We find that though low family income is an important eligibility criterion for enrollment in Head Start, the probability of participation is not simply a monotonically decreasing function of family income, possibly owing to the parents' self-selection.
-Hence, Assumption NL1 is fulfilled.
+Given the estimated propensity score, we then estimate in sequence the linear coefficients $ \beta _{1}$ and $\beta _{0}$, MTE, and summary treatment effect measures including ATE, TT, and TUT.
+Since the separate estimation procedure exploits more identifying information behind the data than the LIV procedure in general \citep{brinch2017beyond}, we focus on the results of the separate estimation.